 19. In a separate poll conducted earlier this year by the Sunlight Alliance for Action, Singaporeans ranked reporting systems, and laws to tackle online harms, as the top two measures that would facilitate help-seeking.

 Enhancing online safety in Singapore

-20. I will now explain our approach to enhancing online safety for Singapore users.
-Members will find there are similarities to the practices elsewhere, in the examples I have circulated.
+20. I will now explain our approach to enhancing online safety for Singapore users and Members will find that there are similarities to the practices elsewhere, examples of which I have circulated.

 c.
 The third and perhaps most important of all, is to recognise that laws are not a silver bullet.
 The Government will need to work with partners, including our citizens, to tackle harmful content and enhance the safety of users online.